 Calypso Editions is proud to have published work by Jeffrey Thomas Leong.
 If you’d like to stay up to date on his upcoming publications and projects, you can visit his website.
 You can also follow him on Twitter (@JeffreyTLeong).

-To keep up to date with Calypso Editions, you can visit our website: http://calypsoeditions.org/.
+To keep up to date with Calypso Editions, you can visit our website: https://calypsoeditions.org/.
 You can also follow us on Twitter and Instagram (@CalypsoEditions).

 Danielle Nouriazad is an Editorial Assistant for Calypso Editions.
 They recently earned their Bachelor’s degree, and are now continuing as a graduate student of English and Comparative Literature.